 Yellow Brick House

-Resources Created by OAITH's COVID-19 Working Group
+Resources, Tools & Information from OAITH's COVID-19 Working Group

 This image prompts survivors to consider the impact of COVID-19 changes and restrictions on their sense of safety, ability to safety plan and assess risk, and overall activation of the threat response.